 Social Media Marketing

-If you already have a large personal network, you can consider leveraging it through email marketing software like Mailchimp and Constant Contact.
+If you already have an extensive personal network, you can consider leveraging it through email marketing software like Mailchimp and Constant Contact.
 Reach out to your network with information about your tutoring services.

-Be sure the emails you send are concise and do a good job of explaining what you have to offer to students.
+Be sure the emails you send are concise and do an excellent job of explaining what you have to offer to students.

 Having a few business cards to pass around the community can also spread the word about your tutoring services.